-These bracelets are made of silk thread and braided using Japanese kumihimo technique.
-Kumihimo has been practiced over a thousand years in Japan and creates functional as well as decorative braided cords.
+These bracelets are made of silk thread and braided using the kumihimo technique, which has been practiced for over a thousand years in Japan.
+Kumihimo creates functional as well as decorative braided cords.

-The bracelets offered here are simple kumihimo cords with "odamaki" and adjustable to fit most people.
-"Odamaki" is a small kumihimo ball and does not show the beginning or ending of the thread, symbolizing continuity and good luck.
-They are made in Kyoto by Showen kumihimo using old braiding machines and are finished by hand of experienced artisans.
+These simple kumihimo cords have an odamaki, a small ball that symbolizes continuity and good luck.
+They are made in Kyoto using old braiding machines and finished by hand.

-As the bracelet does not have any metal parts, it is suitable to wear for the people allergic to metals.
-Wear one, or several of these kumihimo bracelets to accentuate any outfit.
+As the bracelet does not have any metal parts, it is suitable to wear for people allergic to metals.
+Wear one or several of these kumihimo bracelets on your wrist to accentuate any outfit.

 - 100% silk

 - Adjustable to fit up to about 8" wrist (bracelets can stretch a little bit)

 - Avoid contact with water; silk thread is not treated with water repellent

 - Excessive friction against bracelets may cause fraying